 There are times when I write about a trip in the mountains that I struggle to find the right words to tell the tale, and then there are the stories that almost write themselves, and this one is definitely the latter!
 It all began innocently enough, with an email from Doug.
-He had studied his maps and came up with the idea to traverse The Needles, an obscure group of wooded summits north of Lynn Ridge and deep in the heart of the North Shore Mountains.
+He had studied his maps and come up with the idea to traverse The Needles, an obscure group of wooded summits north of Lynn Ridge, deep in the heart of the North Shore Mountains.
 They were steep, largely unknown to most, and shrouded in mystery.
-They still are.
-A look at the maps over an Okanagan Spring Ale or two at Doug’s place was enough to hook me on his idea.
+They still are!
+Scrutinizing maps over an Okanagan Spring ale or two at Doug’s place was enough to hook me on his idea.
 In retrospect, I now know I can be talked into just about anything by cold beer, as if there had ever been any doubt about that!

 Such a peregrination cannot be undertaken without superb planning, and Doug prepared thoroughly by studying the route in detail.
 The plan was to begin by biking to Hydraulic Creek, and after stashing our bikes there, to run up the valley to the Paton’s Lookout Trail.
 This is a trail that leads to Coliseum Mountain from the Seymour Valley.
 We’d follow it to the Needle/Coliseum Col, and then head down the Lynn Headwaters Coliseum Trail to Norvan Pass, where the bushwhacking would begin.
 We would then complete the traverse and exit via the Hydraulic Creek Trail to our bikes and the ride home.
 Sounds simple enough, right?
 Here it is on a map…